TACC/longhorn_conda/docs/userguide.md

 $ conda install -n myclone [new package]
 ```

+> These custom environments are created in your `$SCRATCH` so they may be purged over time.
+We recommend that you either keep a [specification file](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#building-identical-conda-environments) somewhere safe like `$HOME`, or containerize your environment for longer-term reproducibility.

 #### Discovering packages

 Longhorn nodes are a PowerPC architecture, so only pure python and code compiled for PowerPC will run on them.